-In ordination, the local church should proceed with careful regard for the concerns and expectations of its sister churches in Converge.
+In ordination, the local church should proceed with careful regard for the concerns and expectations of its sister churches in Converge (Baptist General Conference).
 An ordained minister of one of our churches represents the entire Conference.
 The candidate shall be referred by the ordaining church to the Ministerial Guidance Committee for a preliminary review of the candidate's preparation.

-The Committee will be assembled by the Converge North Central office after having received all the written materials from the candidate.
+The Committee will be assembled by the CONVERGE NORTH CENTRAL office after having received all the written materials from the candidate.
 (See Section 6C below.)
-The Committee shall examine the candidate's testimony of Conversion and Call (see Appendix 2) and Statement of Faith (see Appendix 2), recognizing that a personal call and understanding and commitment to Baptist theology make up the foundations for ministry within Converge.
+The Committee shall examine the candidate's testimony of Conversion and Call (see Appendix 2) and Statement of Faith (see Appendix 2), recognizing that a personal call and understanding and commitment to Baptist theology make up the foundations for ministry within Converge (Baptist General Conference).

 Since there is much more to the practice of ministry than personal experience and orthodox theology, the pastor's ability to motivate people, manage conflict, communicate a vision, and handle crisis are essential to an effective ministry.
-The Committee shall also review the candidate's Statement of Pastoral Leadership (see Appendix 4).
-The Committee will examine the candidate's Statement of Pastoral Leadership, which should reflect the results of the above process and include the candidate's theology of ministry, professional goals, and goals for the candidate's present ministry (see Appendix 2).
+The Committee shall also review the candidate's "Statement of Pastoral Leadership" (see Appendix 4).
+Since self-understanding and issues of personhood are so central to pastoral ministry, the candidate should review the test results and interpretations which the candidate would have received in Seminary in connection with field education experience.
+If this process did not occur, the candidate should seek the help of a career counselor who is familiar with pastoral ministry issues and skilled in testing and interpretations (e.g., North Central Ministry Development Center).
+The Committee will examine the candidate's statement of pastoral leadership, which should reflect the results of the above process and include the candidate's theology of ministry, professional goals, and goals for the candidate's present ministry (see Appendix 2).